-Step Three: If the family is still not satisfied, the Executive Director will convene a meeting which will include a Board Member.
+Step Three: If the family is still not satisfied, the Executive Director will convene a meeting which will include the Board President.
 Both parties will be present and each position will be stated.
 A decision will be shared following the meeting with the family and staff.

-For Child Care Licensing issues, please see the COMPLAINT PROCEDURE located on main bulletin board.
+For Child Care Licensing issues, please see the COMPLAINT PROCEDURE located on the main bulletin board.